Henry Clausen: Clausen Report

-Stimson got the Army Pearl Harbor Board report (actually two reports, with a second Top Secret section on codebreaking) on Pearl Harbor with its criticism of Marshall and Hull, but "fatally flawed" from crucial but withheld evidence and perjured testimony.
-The Board had only learned of Magic's existence a week before it finished, and was initially not allowed access to the Navy Hewitt report until an appeal was made to Navy Secretary Forrestal.
+Stimson got the Army Pearl Harbor Board report (actually two reports, with a second Top Secret section on codebreaking) on Pearl Harbor with its criticism of General George Marshall and Secretary of State Cordell Hull, but "fatally flawed" from crucial but withheld evidence and perjured testimony.
+The Board had only learned of the top-secret cryptography program Magic's existence a week before the report was finished, and was initially not allowed access to the Navy Hewitt report until an appeal was made to Navy Secretary Forrestal.
 The three generals on the Board had all been relieved of commands by Marshall, hence were prejudiced against him.
 But they were available, so were put on the list of available officers for the Board by Marshall.

 After discussing the Board report(s) with General Cramer (the Judge Advocate General) and with Major (later Lt.
 Col) Clausen (who had been Assistant Recorder to the Army Board), Stimson appointed Clausen as his Special Investigator to retake evidence and follow unexplored leads.
 Clausen and Colonel Hughes decided to ask: